 The Eyes of Love

-Astérix was formed I believe in 1967.
+Astérix formed I believe in 1967.
 The band members were:

-Francois Corbeil On Vocals, Jean-Marc Prevost on bass, Serge” Sonny” Girard on Drums, Karol Dicaire on lead guitar, Richard Seguin on guitar.
+Francois Corbeil On Vocals, Jean-Marc Prevost on bass, Serge” Sonny” Girard on Drums, the late Karol Dicaire on lead guitar, Richard Seguin on guitar.

 Sonny Girard played in a band with the late George Thurston in 1965.